yclas/guides/docs/Classifieds-how-to-import-tool-for-categories-and-location.md

 You are building a large scale  **classifieds website**  with lots of categories and locations, but you’re having a problem with adding them all in without spending so much time typing each one out.

-We have the solution for you!
+We have the solution for you.
 You can use an easy import tool to add all of your locations and categories with a single button press.
 You simply need to follow these steps:

 **Warning:** We do not recommend adding more than 100 categories or 1000 locations if you use shared hosting.
 Otherwise, your website will work very slowly.